glaucuslinux/glaucus/README.md

 most importantly convenient.

 ## History
-glaucus initially started out as a hobby project called snail, and has thus been under development for 5 years now.
+glaucus initially started out in 2018 as a hobby project called snail, and has thus been under development for 5 years now.

 For more information on glaucus's history, kindly refer to the [History]( https://wiki.glaucuslinux.org/preface/foreword/) page in the wiki.